-- (i) The density of dwelling units in a HOSPD shall be no greater than one dwelling unit per 2 acres of Net Tract Area. - (ii) The number of dwelling units permitted in a HOSPD shall be no greater than the number of units that would be possible if the parent parcel were wholly subdivided in a conventional manner (i.e.: without an open-space set-aside) adhering to all applicable Zoning Ordinance and Subdivision Regulation requirements.
+- (i) The density of dwelling units in a HOSPD shall be no greater than one dwelling unit per 2 acres of Net Tract Area. - (ii) The number of dwelling units permitted in a HOSPD shall be no greater than the number of units that would be possible if the parent parcel were wholly subdivided in a conventional manner (i.e.: without an open-space set-aside).
 In order to arrive at this number, the applicant may either submit a conceptual plan showing how the parcel could be subdivided in a conventional manner, or otherwise demonstrate the possible number of conventional lots in a manner acceptable to the Planning Board.
 The possible number of conceptual conventional lots will be determined with the use of Site Specific Soil Mapping.
-Each conceptual conventional lot and the project as a whole shall meet the requirements of a buildable lot as defined in the Hollis Zoning Ordinance, and meet all other applicable requirements of the Zoning Ordinance and Land Subdivision Regulations.
+For purposes of determining the number of HOSPD lots, each conceptual conventional lot must meet the requirements of a buildable lot as defined in the Hollis Zoning Ordinance, and meet all other applicable requirements of the Zoning Ordinance and Land Subdivision Regulations.